kourier-server/kourier/README.md

 <br />

 ## Behaves By The Book
-I developed Kourier with strict and demanding requirements, where all possible behaviours are comprehensively verified in specifications written in the Gherkin style.
+I developed Kourier with strict and demanding requirements, where all possible behaviors are comprehensively verified in specifications written in the Gherkin style.
 To this end, I created Spectator, a test framework that I also open-sourced with Kourier and is [included](Src/Tests/Spectator/README.md) in Kourier's repository.
 You can check all files ending in spec.cpp in the Kourier repository to see how meticulously tested Kourier is.
 It is funny to compare the abysmal difference in testing rigor between Kourier and other frameworks.

 <br />

 ## AGPL Only?
 My Business Is Not Compatible With It!
 You can [contact me](mailto:glauco@kourier.io) if your Business wants to use Kourier under an alternative license.

-It is not a problem if your network appliances run on a BSD-derived OS.
-The IO readiness models provided by epoll and kqueue are similar, and it is not too much effort to make Kourier work with both.
+As the IO readiness models provided by epoll and kqueue are similar, I can make Kourier work with both models if your Business runs on BSD-derived OSs and wants to license Kourier under alternative terms.

 <br />